serhmarch/modbuspy/doc/pages/01_architecture.md

 ## Thread Safety

-Currently, modbuspy is **not thread-safe**:
+Currently, libmodbuspy is **not thread-safe**:
 - Each port instance should be used by single thread
 - Multiple threads require separate port instances
 - For concurrent operations, use async implementations

 ## Summary

-The modbuspy architecture provides:
+The libmodbuspy architecture provides:
 - **Flexibility** through multiple abstraction layers
 - **Extensibility** via inheritance and factory patterns
 - **Compatibility** with blocking, non-blocking, and async modes